vivait/ReportingBundle/README.md

 Currently there are a number available including

- * BarChart(ReportBuilder $report, $field)
+ * BarChart
- * LineChart(ReportBuilder $report, $field)
+ * LineChart
- * RadarChart(ReportBuilder $report, $field)
+ * RadarChart
+ * DonutChart (to be implemented)

+Each graph has two parameters to pass into the constructor

-$report is a reference to your report class, in most cases you can pass in $this
+ * ReportBuilder $report is a reference to your report class, in most cases you can pass in $this.
-$field is the data value you wish to display in the graph, in the above example it would be 'total'
+ * $field is the data value you wish to display in the graph, in the above example it would be 'total'.

 The graphs will use your groupings and filters, if your groupings result in a multidimentionsal result set then the graphs will adjust to suit.
 It should be noted that some graph types only support a limited number of dimensions: